-- 3.2.
+3.2.
 The course must include a water jump (optional in indoor arenas, where the spread may be less than indicated above).
+Refer to JRs Art.
+211.1 and Annex VII for details relating to the construction of the water jump.
 Only in very exceptional circumstances and with the express permission of the FEI Secretary General it may be omitted.
-The measurements for the water jump given above include the take-off element. - 3.3.
-No combination obstacle may require more than three jumping efforts, except in the case of permanent obstacles, banks, mounds or slopes at outdoor Events. - 3.4.
+The measurements for the water jump given above include the take-off element.

+3.3.
+No combination obstacle may require more than three jumping efforts, except in the case of permanent obstacles, banks, mounds or slopes at outdoor Events.

+- 3.4.
 The course must include at least one double or one treble combination, but not more than three doubles or one double and one treble combination. - 3.5.
 The length of the course in indoor arenas may be less than indicated above. - 3.6.
 If the Ground Jury decides before the first or the second round that the course has been rendered impracticable as a result of unforeseen circumstances, it may direct that the dimensions of some obstacles be reduced or that they be moved slightly and/or that the required speed is reduced.
-In consultation with the Course Designer, the Ground Jury may also direct that the dimensions of some obstacles be increased for the second round, if it is deemed that the course of the first round was too easy. - 4.
-Athletes - 4.1.
+In consultation with the Course Designer, the Ground Jury may also direct that the dimensions of some obstacles be increased for the second round, if it is deemed that the course of the first round was too easy.

+4. Athletes

+- 4.1.
 A full Nations Cup team comprises four Athletes each riding the same Horse throughout the Competition.
 All members of each team must take part in the first round, except as stated in paragraph 4.2 below. - 4.2.
 If a team, comprising four Athletes, cannot improve its placing in the first or second round after its third Athlete has completed his course, the fourth Athlete may be withdrawn.